Planning on traveling Ireland?

 Taxis do not expect tips but it is common practice to round up the fare to the higher and not expect change.

 9 Best time to visit Ireland: The most popular months are from June until mid-October.
-These are the high season months in Ireland and you will find items like car rental, accommodation and food much more expensive.
-The shoulder season of spring which is from mid March until June is a great time to visit Ireland.
+These are the high season months in Ireland and you will find items like car rental, accommodation, and food much more expensive.
+The shoulder season of spring which is from mid-March until June is a great time to visit Ireland.
 Some things may still be closed for the season but will open up usually around the end of March beginning of April.
-Late October to March is the low season with far less tourists clogging up all the sites.
-However, some sites will not be open for the public as they are difficult to maintain and make accessible during the winter months.
+Late October to March is the low season with far fewer tourists clogging up all the sites.
+However, some sites will not be open to the public as they are difficult to maintain and make accessible during the winter months.
 So try and make a list of all the places in Ireland you want to see and double check they are open in the winter months.

 The best food tour on the Causeway Coast is the BallyCastle Food Tour by Irish Feast, they also have a range of tours that are simply awesome.

 11 Heritage sites, museums and famous filming locations in Ireland: Most people have heard of the Game of Thrones and how it is filmed in Northern Ireland – you can visit many of the actual filming locations when you travel to Ireland.
 Have you heard of the Vikings TV show produced by the history channel?
 If not check it out before you come to Ireland and when you are here you can visit the filming locations – who knows you may catch one of the battles being filmed.
 There are also many museums and ruins to be seen in Ireland completely free of charge.
 At the Ulster Museum in Belfast, you can go and see the Game of Thrones Tapestry for no charge.